Dr. Aryeh L. Pollack, MD

 Write ReviewMedia Releases

-A leader in his field, board-certified ophthalmologist Dr. Pollack offers cutting-edge treatments for a variety of eye diseases and conditions for patients in Midtown East Manhattan, Borough Park in Brooklyn, and the nearby communities.
-As the founder of New York Retina and Macula Institute, he provides patients in New York City with the highest standard of care and the latest technologies.
-He specializes in retinal, vitreoretinal, and macula surgery.
+A leader in his field, board certified ophthalmologist Dr. Aryeh Pollack, is at the forefront of providing cutting-edge treatments for a variety of eye diseases and conditions for patients in Midtown East Manhattan, Borough Park in Brooklyn, and the surrounding communities.
+As the founder of New York Retina and Macula Institute (NYRMI), he offers patients in New York City the highest standard of care and the latest technologies, specializing in retinal, vitreoretinal, and macula surgery.

-The doctor’s Ivy League education began at Harvard University, where he earned his medical degree in 1995.
-He then went on to complete his internship and residency in ophthalmology at Mount Sinai Hospital of the Mount Sinai School of Medicine.
+Dr. Pollack’s journey to becoming a leading ophthalmologist began with his Ivy League education at Harvard Medical School, where he earned his Medical Degree in 1995.
+He further honed his skills through an internship and residency in ophthalmology at The Mount Sinai Hospital of the Mount Sinai School of Medicine.

-To further his expertise in the study of surgical and medical retina, Dr. Pollack completed a prestigious two-year San Francisco retina fellowship at California Pacific Medical Center, in conjunction with the Schatz practice.
-This fellowship was instrumental in developing his advanced knowledge and skills regarding modern vitreoretinal surgical concepts and techniques, as well as exposing him to all aspects of medical retina, including retinal vascular disease, choroidal vascular disease, and uveitis.
+To deepen his expertise in surgical and medical retina, Dr. Pollack completed a prestigious two-year San Francisco retina fellowship at California Pacific Medical Center, in collaboration with the Schatz practice.
+This fellowship was pivotal in enhancing his knowledge and skills in modern vitreoretinal surgical concepts and techniques, as well as exposing him to various aspects of medical retina, including retinal vascular disease, choroidal vascular disease, and uveitis.

-Recognized as a Fellow of the American Academy of Ophthalmologists (FAAO), and an active member of the American Society of Retina Specialists, he is board-certified in ophthalmology by the American Board of Ophthalmology, an independent, non-profit organization responsible for certifying ophthalmologists in the United States of America.
+As a Fellow of the American Academy of Ophthalmologists (FAAO) and an active member of the American Society of Retina Specialists, Dr. Pollack is duly recognized for his contributions to the field.
+He is board certified in ophthalmology by the American Board of Ophthalmology, a testament to his expertise and commitment to excellence.

-One of the first ophthalmologists in New York City to implement and teach 25-gauge or small incision vitreoretinal surgery for complex retinal detachments, he was recognized by Research to Prevent Blindness, Inc. as an ophthalmological associate for his contributions to the advancement of eye research and disease investigation.
-He has published articles in major academic journals.
+Dr. Pollack is one of the first ophthalmologists in New York City to implement and teach 25-gauge or small incision vitreoretinal surgery for complex retinal detachments.
+His contributions to eye research and disease investigation have been acknowledged by Research to Prevent Blindness, Inc., and he has published articles in major academic journals.

 Recommended Articles